GeorgKorger/simavr_board_tutor/README.md

 Create base of pullup Component.
 Create Names for the Interrupts to avoid Runtime Warnings.
 The type_ Variables are used to distinguish which interupt calls the callback.
 They are used as *param in the avr_irq_register_notify() call.
 We allocate IRQ_PULLUP_COUNT irq's.
 The first and the second will notify pullup_cb with different type_ params.
 Then we get the ioctl for IO-Port D and the base irq for this port.
 At least our two interrupts are connected to IOPORT_IRQ_DIRECTION_ALL and IOPORT_IRQ_REG_PORT irq of the IO-Port.
 The pullup_cb callback routine just prints the type and the value. type is 0 for DDR callbacks and 1 for PORT callbacks.

+### Tutorial6b:
+We do not need the type_ Variables!
+We get the same information from irq->irq (type uint32_t) and irq is the first parameter of the callback function pullup_cb.
+At this step i also removed a lot of code from the original run_avr.c not needed for that example.
+Also the AVR_IOCTL_IOPORT_SET_EXTERNAL call is remarked, since our component should replace that function.